formkit/docs-content/guides/laravel-formkit-integration.md

 While it's great to understand how we can integrate FormKit with Inertia — it would still be difficult to do manually for every form in a larger project.
 It would be great if we could encapsulate this setup in a plugin and apply it across our entire project.

-Fortunately a [3rd-party plugin](https://github.com/GustavoFenilli/formkit-addon-inertia) (maintained by a FormKit team member) that integrates FormKit tightly with Inertia is availble.
+Fortunately there is a [3rd-party plugin](https://github.com/GustavoFenilli/formkit-addon-inertia) (maintained by a FormKit team member) that integrates FormKit tightly with Inertia.

 First, we need to install it: